 Let’s take a look at the code of the Hello World Lambda function.
 Open the file

-App.java under the
+app.py under the

 The handler is the method in your Lambda function that processes events.
 When you invoke a function, the runtime runs the handler method.
 When the handler exits or returns a response, it becomes available to handle another event.
-In this case, the lambda handler is the
+In this case, the Lambda handler is the

-handleRequest function, as specified in the SAM
+lambda_handler function, as specified in the SAM

 Because the Lambda handler is executed on every invocation, a best practice is to place code that can be reused across invocations outside of the handler scope.
 A common example is to initialize database connections outside of the handler.